eth-ait/motion-infilling/README.md

 python evaluate.py --split validation --runs VGG/31fp --perturbator column --perturbation_size [120]
 ```

 The syntax of the `--runs` parameter is as follows. `VGG/31` means that we want to evaluate the model under `pretrained-models/VGG/run_031`. `f` signals that foot contacts should be removed from the input data (we do not use them in our method) and `p` applies the perturbations.
-If the `p` is missing, no perturbations are applied.
+If the `p` is missing, no perturbations are applied, no matter how the remaining parameters are set.

-Hence, to reproduce row 2 in Table 1, you can use:
+As another example, to reproduce row 2 in Table 1 you can use:
 ```
 python evaluate.py --split validation --runs HoldenCAE/3
 python evaluate.py --split validation --runs HoldenCAE/3p --perturbator column --perturbation_size [60]